neogeno/shango-lightning-wallet/ISSUE_TEMPLATE.md

 Thank you for trying out Shango Beta.
-Issue tracker is **ONLY** used for reporting bugs.
-NO NEW FEATURE ACCEPTED!
-Use [stackoverflow](https://stackoverflow.com) for supporting issues.

 Please submit your issues with the following information